vtintillier/cf-java-logging-support/README.md

 ## Features and dependencies

 As you can see from the structure of this repository, we're not providing one *uber* JAR that contains everything, but provide each feature separately.
-We also try to stay away from wiring up too many dependencies by tagging almost all of them as *provided*, i.e. it's your duty to get all runtime dependencies resolved in your application POM file.
+We also try to stay away from wiring up too many dependencies by tagging almost all of them as *provided.* As a consequence, it's your task to get all runtime dependencies resolved in your application POM file.

 All in all, you should do the following: